 Tunisian women protest inequality bill labeling them 'complementary' to men

+Carrying banners with slogans like “Rise up women for your rights to be enshrined in the constitution,” the demonstrators in Tunis denounced the proposed article as an Islamist ploy to humiliate women, and reverse the principles of gender equality.
 The rally came on the anniversary of the passage of the Personal Status Code (CSP) of 1956, which established equality between women and men, abolished polygamy and the practice of repudiation, under which husbands could divorce simply by saying so three times.
 It instituted judicial divorce and required mutual consent of both parties for a marriage.

+The CSP – the first of its kind in the Arab world – was introduced by the founder and the first President of the Republic of Tunisia Habib Bourguiba, and was upheld by his successor, the ousted Zine El Abidine Ben Ali.
 After Zine El Abidine Ben Ali fled the country in January 2011 following the Arab Spring uprisings, the National Constituent Assembly (NCA), elected after his downfall, began to draft a new national charter.
 The majority of NCA members come from the Islamist Ennahda Movement, headed by Rachid Ghannouchi.
 Protest banners saying "Ghannouchi clear off, Tunisian women are strong" and "don't touch my rights," could be seen at demonstrations in Tunis.